- Directional Drilling

 To perform directional drilling, measurement-while-drilling tools are used to take inclination, azimuth and toolface readings of the mud motor.
 The MWD tools allow for accurate real-time data to be used to steer the drill bit to the intended target.

-We provide the use of two different MWD tool configurations:
+We provide the use of three different MWD tool configurations:

 EM Pulse tools transmit data between the tool and surface using a differential voltage between the tool and the drill string.
 The data is collected via ground wires on the surface which measure a signal wave and decodes the data into the required directional and gamma ray information.